TheMonHub/SHIRO/SHIRO/docs/style.md

     //
     // You should have received a copy of the GNU General Public License
     // along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-    //
-    // Created by Mono on DAY/MONTH/YEAR.
-    //
     ```
-  *Note: The "Created by" line is primarily for your internal tracking or IDE integration and isn't strictly required.*

 * **Header Guards:** To prevent multiple inclusions, all header files (`.hpp`) must use include guards.
 The naming
   convention for these guards should follow the pattern: